vivian738/DiffMCGen/README.md

 ## Run the code

   - All code is currently launched through `python3 main.py`.
 Check hydra documentation (https://hydra.cc/) for overriding default parameters.
-  - To run the debugging code: `python3 main.py +experiment=debug.yaml`.
-We advise to try to run the debug mode first before launching full experiments.
-  - To run a code on only a few batches: `python3 main.py general.name=test`.
   - To run the dual model: `python3 main.py`
   - You can specify the dataset with `python3 main.py dataset=csd`.
 Look at `configs/dataset` for the list
 of datasets that are currently available